LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/README.md

-# UNCIORN Binance WebSocket API - Examples
+# UNICORN Binance WebSocket API - Examples
 Here you will find best practice examples for the use of the UNICORN Binance WebSocket API.

 For each example you will find a `README.md` and a `requirements.txt` to install any dependencies.
 The respective `*.py`